MichaelCurrin/jekyll-theme-quickstart/README.md

 ### Installed dependencies

 See the [gemspec](/jekyll-theme-quickstart.gemspec) file to see what dependencies get installed.
 This came with the scaffold.
 Update minimum Jekyll version.

-_Note the scaffold was generated with Jekyll 4 and yet still required `3.8`, so this was adjusted to `4.0` to be consistently updated for reuse of this project, even though there is nothing specific in this simple theme that is Jekyll 4._

 ## Usage